 How long do you bake these bacon cheddar scones for?

 Place the wedges onto the prepared baking sheet and bake for 16-18 minutes, or until the edges are slightly browned.
 Mine took about 16 minutes.
 Trust me, these scones are best enjoyed fresh out of the oven with a giant pat of butter.

 These scones are the epitome of comfort baking.
 They’re soft, flaky and cheesy.
 If you aren’t making them for lunch, they also go well with coffee for a simple and delicious breakfast (even on the go) or for a snack in the afternoon with a cup of tea.
 They’re also super easy to make – the only real prep you have to do is to cook the bacon and shred the cheese.

-Do yourself a favour and try one of these savory scones the next time you’re looking for something different for lunch!
+Do yourself a favor and try one of these savory scones the next time you’re looking for something different for lunch!

-Light and flaky savory scones made with crisped bacon, cheddar and mozzarella cheese and green onions.
-A delightful scone to serve with brunch or as a breakfast on-the-run!
+Light and flaky, these bacon cheddar scones are made with crisped bacon, cheddar and mozzarella cheese and green onions.

 - 2 cups all-purpose flour